 Narrative intervention is important to all students, but especially those who may have social communication, developmental or learning challenges.

 Rooted in MindWing’s methodology, MindWing’s Autism Collection focuses on areas such as:

 Cumulative Narrative Chunking™ facilitates the development of coherence and linguistic cohesion.
 The research-based narrative development sequence, initially presented in Chapter Four of It’s All About the Story!, is used as a basis for developing the Big Picture.
 In Facilitating Relationships!, the stages of narrative development are presented as “cumulative chunks” guiding our thinking and informing our instruction and intervention.
 Since the narrative is the social situation in life or storybook, the use of this cumulative structure assists us in deciding upon…

-Just as the Stages of Narrative Development are useful for language/literacy assessment and intervention, Cumulative Narrative Chunking™ is powerful in the realm of social cognition as we assist children to gradually understand, express and discuss the elements of the “Big Picture.”
+Just as the Stages of Narrative Development are useful for language/literacy assessment and intervention, Cumulative Narrative Chunking™ is powerful in the realm of social cognition, as we assist children to gradually understand, express and discuss elements of the “Big Picture.”
 Narrative language is also a vehicle to understand and express life’s events.
-These “narrative chunks” are designed to help students build the situation or story up in units rather than isolated details.
-As students progress, they are building competency in narrative language and thought.
-Simultaneously, they are building competency in both central coherence (Big Picture) and linguistic cohesion (Cohesive Ties).
-Through the use of Cumulative Narrative Chunking™, we are attempting to provide a concise way to:
+These “narrative chunks” are designed to help students build up the situation or story in units rather than isolated details.
+As students progress, they build competency in narrative language and thought.
+Simultaneously, they build competency in both central coherence (Big Picture) and linguistic cohesion (Cohesive Ties).
+Through the use of Cumulative Narrative Chunking™, we attempt to provide a concise way to:

 …learn narrative structure,

 …track and keep track of progress.